merioye/Nest-Typescript-Starter/README.md

 DATABASE_URL=your_database_url
 ```

-## License
+## 🗎 License

-This project is licensed under the UNLICENSED license.
+This project is licensed under the MIT license.
 Created by Umair Saleem.